conormcafee/mitso-marketing/src/pages/thoughts/the-new-mitso-has-landed.md

 Fast forward three years and we have built something I’m truly proud of.
 It is the perfect time for us to be relaunching the brand as we now have a great team of passionate marketing professionals and we know exactly who we are and where we’re going.

-We’ll continue to focus on domestic growth and will also work to secure more global contracts and high profile brand campaigns.”
+We’ll continue to focus on domestic growth and will also work to secure more global contracts and high profile campaigns.
+We’re a local company with global potential and now, we’re not shy about it.”

 To find out more about what we do, [visit our Services page](https://www.mitsomarketing.com/what-we-offer/brand/) or [Contact Us today](https://www.mitsomarketing.com/work-with-mitso) to arrange a free consultation.